 This means that the tax authorities cannot demand that you disclose correspondence or other documents provided by your lawyer.
 This may also apply to e-mail correspondence where you have copied in your lawyer.

-Further your lawyer is not allowed to disclose information related to the client without the consent of the client.
+Furthermore, your lawyer is not allowed to disclose to the tax authorities any information that regards you without your prior consent.

 Note that your communication with other tax advisors such as your auditor or your accountant is not protected by the same non-disclosure regulations.

-Who can the Norwegian Tax Administration claim tax information from?
+From whom can the Norwegian Tax Administration claim tax information?

 The Tax Administration Act stipulates that taxpayers, as a general rule, are obliged to provide information according to requirements from the tax authorities.
 Note that the taxpayer can be anyone subject to tax, including both corporations and individuals.

-The tax authorities can also control whether a business meets the conditions as a tax-free institution.
+The tax authorities can also control whether a business meets the conditions for being a tax-free institution.

-The duty to provide information also applies to certain payors, e.g. the employer and client who in certain cases is responsible for reporting or withholding taxes.
+The duty to provide information also applies to certain payors, e.g. employers and clients who are responsible for reporting or withholding taxes in certain cases.